MechanicalRock/mechanicalrock.github.io/_posts/2019-01-18-monorepos-aws-codebuild.markdown

 > ...in terms of collaboration and code sharing, at scale, developers are exposed to subsections of code through higher layer tooling.
 Whether the code is in a monorepo or polyrepo is irrelevant; the problem being solved is the same...  - Matt Klein, Engineer @ Lyft & Creator of [Envoy](https://www.envoyproxy.io/)

 The first step was to introduce something to help us manage the monorepo.
 I had previously used 'lerna' to manage another node-based monorepo with some success.
 I commenced a reasonably lengthy task to restructure what we already had.
-This meant moving from a heavily nested module structure, to a more flattened structure - which is technically what would have happened had each module been seperated into its own repository.
+This meant moving from a heavily nested module structure, to a more flattened structure - which is technically what would have happened had each module been separated into its own repository.
 With this in-place, it was now a little easier to manage the dependencies of each module and enable a clear separation of concerns.
 We were also using a feature in lerna called 'hoisting' which deduplicates dependencies that many packages may rely on.

 Unfortunately, we had a small issue with hoisting which meant that we had to remove it.
 Hoisting involves installing packages in the base node_modules directory of the repository as opposed to the specific package - your 'child' packages thereby resolve all their dependencies at the base as opposed to their own node_modules folders.
 However, A few of our packages needed to bundle their dependencies, and this was unfortunately impossible to do with lerna's hoisting, because they would attempt to package their local node_modules folders which contained nothing.
 Had lerna's hoisting had the ability to be limited to development dependencies, this issue may have gone away.
 But alas, it did not, and therefore we needed to disable hoisting.